 Vultures as a group are the most threatened birds in the world.
 Of the 23 species of vultures in the world, over 70% of them have an unfavourable conservation status, meaning that they’re at risk of going extinct.

 Poisoning is the biggest threat facing vulture populations in Africa, and in particular this threat has grown rapidly with the increasing slaughter of elephants by poachers.
 Poisoning associated with ivory poaching now accounts for one third of all vulture poisonings since 1970 and is currently the biggest cause of vulture mortality.

-Research led by the Trust’s Head of Conservation and Research, Dr Campbell Murn, and Project Officer, Andre Botha, published in Oryx – the International Journal of Conservation – has taken the first steps towards assessing the risk from poisoning associated with elephant poaching (A clear and present danger: impacts of poisoning on a vulture population and the effect of poison response activities).
+Research by the Trust’s Head of Conservation and Research, Dr Campbell Murn, and Project Officer, Andre Botha, published in Oryx – the International Journal of Conservation – has taken the first steps towards assessing the risk from poisoning associated with elephant poaching (A clear and present danger: impacts of poisoning on a vulture population and the effect of poison response activities).
 Using a modelling programme called VORTEX, we assessed a population of critically endangered vultures being affected by poisoning.

 According to the model, poisoning caused large population declines (50-100%) in almost all cases where it occurred.
 In more than one case, the average time to extinction was 50-60 years.
 The results show that carcasses of elephants killed by poachers and laced with poison are a clear and present danger; they will lead to local extinctions of vulture populations.

 More encouragingly, the analysis also showed that where field staff are trained and equipped to neutralise poisoned carcasses and reduce poison-related mortalities, the probability of local populations going extinct is reduced significantly.
 We have developed a project with partners at the Endangered Wildlife Trust and the University of Reading to provide Poison Response Kits and a training programme to field staff in high-risk areas in southern and south-eastern Africa.
 This work is extremely important as it trains and equips field staff to deal with poisoning events when they occur.

 Photo by Andre Botha